JackieBinya/jacqueline-binya-website/content/projects.md

      </div>
   </div>
   <p class="project-description">
  I created this project last year as I was learning Vuejs.
-It a simple app where users can perform basic CRUD operations as they plan and do their shopping.
+Its a simple app, where users can perform basic CRUD operations as they plan and do their shopping.
 I especially enjoyed building this project because although simple as it may seem, it got me started on building apps using the Vuejs ecosystem.
   </p>
   <hr>
   <div class="project-stack">